dmerejkowsky/blog/content/post/0063-let-s-build-chuck-norris-part-3-a-c-wrapper.md

 You answered the wrong phone.
 </pre>

 That's all for today.
-The C library is be the building block we'll use to write Python bindings and phone applications.
+The C library is the building block we'll use to write Python bindings and phone applications.
 Stay tuned for the rest of the story!

+[^1]: That's a lie.
+There's something special in the `sqlite3.h` file to make this work.
+But we'll talk about that later.
+[^2]: This little trick of `#ifdef __cplusplus` and `extern "C"` is used pretty often in the wild, and you do find it in the `sqlite3.h` header.
+I had to lie to preserve the flow of the article, sorry.